 The particulars of BAAs

-A BAA is a document mandated by the HIPAA Security Rule, which “establishes national standards to protect individuals’ electronic personal health information that is created, received, used, or maintained by a covered entity.
-The Security Rule requires appropriate administrative, physical, and technical safeguards to ensure the confidentiality, integrity, and security of electronic protected health information.”
+According to the HIPAA Security Rule, a BAA establishes “national standards to protect individuals’ electronic personal health information that is created, received, used, or maintained by a covered entity.”

 - Health insurance companies